 Although first aid is not a statutory part of the school curriculum, an overwhelming 95 per cent of parents, 84 per cent of teachers and 97 per cent of pupils think it should be.

 The British Red Cross is calling for first aid to be taught in schools.
-We also provide a range of resources to make sure youngsters don’t miss out on these life-saving skills.

 And that’s exactly what Anita came across.
 Our Life.
 Live It. website is a free online teaching resource suitable for 6 to 11 year olds.

 “The Life.
 Live it. resource makes teaching first aid exciting and fun,” Anita said.